 To combat dryness in low porosity hair, using a deep conditioner and a hooded dryer can help.

 Use a hooded dryer or a face or hair steamer device to warm up the hair follicles.
 Steam improves the hair’s ability to absorb by temporarily softening and loosening the cuticle cells.
 Steam provides an easy passage for moisturizing products to seep in.
 If you don’t have a steamer, apply the deep conditioner and put a shower cap on.
-This creates a greenhousing effect by trapping body heat and increasing the temperature around the hair, which can help the conditioner to penetrate.
+This creates a greenhousing effect for hair by trapping body heat and increasing the temperature around the hair, which can help the conditioner to penetrate.